miurahr/aqtinstall/README.rst

 UI is not usable such as Github Actions, Travis-CI, CircleCI, Azure-Pipelines, AppVeyor and others.

 .. warning::
-    This is NOT franchised with The Qt Comapany and The Qt Project. there is NO guarantee and support.
+    This is NOT franchised with The Qt Company and The Qt Project. there is NO guarantee and support.
 Please don't ask them about aqtinstall.

     When you need official and/or commercial support about unattended install,